133 - The Past Times with Wil Anderson

 Also, the libraries are closed.

-I think I'm going to be sick.
+Also, what's a library?
+Ethic, I'm going to be sick.

 A lot of the time when you're in Australia, they will say audiences in America are good comedy audiences.
+You know, like they know how to be an audience, they know how to behave as an audience.

 But I think something we've never taken into account is they're also just grateful that they've survived by making it to the comedy club.

+And, you know, they know that they might not survive making it home again.
 So you might as well stand and applaud at the end.

 Yeah, absolutely.

-There's a, and there's just an energy, like, there's an energy to being like, I don't think anyone's shooting at this show.
+There's a, and, and there's just an energy, like, there's an energy to being like, I don't think anyone's shooting at this show.

-Like, when you get halfway through it, you're like, I got a pretty good feeling that guy would have already shot.
+Like when you get halfway through it, you're like, I got a pretty good feeling that guy would have already shot.

 That was a good hour where we did not die.
+I don't don't feel that threatened.

 It is amazing that a comedian has not been shot on stage at this point, though.
+Oh, yeah, but you know, there's somebody out there who wants to be to go viral.

-You can't tell me if somebody, I mean, you don't obviously don't want to kill shot, but if you like, if one of your jokes was so good, someone popped you in the shoulder,
+You can't tell me if somebody, I mean, you don't obviously don't want to kill shot, but if you like, if one of your jokes was so good, someone popped you in the shoulder, you can't tell me that doesn't get you a Saturday Night Live hosting slot.

 What we should be doing is prepping for our line after we get shot right now to show the quick one, too.
+Yeah.

-whoa, you know.
+whoa, you know,

+it's depressingly fun.
 We'll be there in no time, Will.

-We've definitely will be there.
+We, we've definitely will be there.
+So get ready.

 Ready the couch.